Skip to main content

 Before embarking on a voyage, navigators know relative positions of islands to the canoes at the start, along their route, and at the end.
 As the journey unfolds, the navigator’s perspective from the stationary canoe will figuratively “move islands” in their mental map of the voyage.
 This dynamic process, known as etak, allows navigators to gauge their progress and anticipate their destination even before sighting land.

 Figure 4.2.1.
 In Micronesian navigation, the concept of etak is illustrated as islands appear to move relative to the stationary canoe.
 During a voyage from Polowat to Guam, Chuuk Lagoon transitions from an eastern to southeastern position, demonstrating the navigator’s perspective where islands are perceived to move while the canoe remains still.
+If you are viewing the PDF or a printed copy, you can scan the QR code or follow the “Standalone” link to watch the video online.

 Suppose the navigator is 200 nautical miles into their journey.
-What is \(\theta\text{,}\) the angle the navigator moved Chuuk Lagoon relative to due east?
-Assume Chuuk is 143 nm east of Polowat and the angle formed between Chuuk Lagoon, Polowat, and Guam is \(124.5^{\circ}\text{.}\) We can then illustrate what is happening below:
+What is θ, the angle the navigator moved Chuuk Lagoon relative to due east?
+Assume Chuuk is 143 nm east of Polowat and the angle formed between Chuuk Lagoon, Polowat, and Guam is 124.5.
+We can illustrate what is happening below:

-Since the line from Polowat to Chuuk Lagoon and the line due east from the canoe’s current position are parallel, the angle that Chuuk Lagoon has shifted below east is equivalent to the angle formed from Polowat to Chuuk Lagoon to the canoe by the alternate interior angles of parallel lines in geometry.
+Since the line from Polowat to Chuuk Lagoon and the line due east from the canoe’s current position are parallel, the angle θ that Chuuk Lagoon has shifted below east is equivalent to the angle formed from Polowat to Chuuk Lagoon to the canoe by the alternate interior angles of parallel lines in geometry.
 This is shown in the figure below, where the lines in blue change, depending on the position of the canoe, but the distance between Polowat and Chuuk Lagoon, represented in black, remains the same.

 This now creates a triangle where two sides (the distances between Chuuk Lagoon and Polowat, and between Polowat and the canoe) and the included angle (from Chuuk Lagoon to Polowat to the canoe) are known.
 This triangular configuration is a side-angle-side (SAS) scenario.
 Unfortunately, we cannot apply the Law of Sines to solve this oblique triangle.
-In this section, we learn the principles of the Law of Cosines and how to utilize it to solve triangles that are side-side-side (SSS) and side-angle-side (SAS), as well as calculating the areas of triangles with only their sides given.
+In this section, we learn the principles of the Law of Cosines and how to use it to solve triangles that are side-side-side (SSS) and side-angle-side (SAS), as well as calculating the areas of triangles with only their sides given.

 Subsection 4.2.1 Law of Cosines

-Note: If the triangle is a right triangle, say \(C=90^{\circ}\text{,}\) then since \(\cos90^{\circ}=0\text{,}\) the Law of Cosines simplifies into the Pythagorean Theorem: \(c^2=a^2+b^2\text{.}\)
+Note: If the triangle is a right triangle, say C=90, then since cos90=0, the Law of Cosines simplifies into the Pythagorean Theorem: c2=a2+b2.

 Proof.

-Using right triangle trigonometry, the coordinate of \(C\) can be written as \((b\cos A,b\sin A)\text{.}\) Using the Pythagorean Theorem, we get
+Using right triangle trigonometry, the coordinates of C can be written as (bcosA,bsinA).
+Using the Pythagorean Theorem, we get

-where we used the identity \(\cos^2A+\sin^2=1\text{.}\) The other two parts of the Law of Cosines can be proved using a similar argument.
+where we used the identity cos2A+sin2A=1.
+The other two parts of the Law of Cosines can be proved using a similar argument.

 Subsection 4.2.2 Using Law of Cosines (SAS)